-Company has already commenced new business activities regarding Metals and others and its related products.
+Company has plans to expand the business activities regarding dyes and chemicals and its related products.
 Booming market of these businesses will offer huge turnover and profits to the company in upcoming years.

-Pursuant to provisions of Section 196 and 197 read with Schedule V of the Companies Act, 2013 the approval of the members is required to be obtained for his revision of managerial remuneration.
+Pursuant to provisions of Section 196 and 197 read with Schedule V of the Companies Act, 2013 the approval of the members is required to be obtained for his re-appointment.
 The board recommends the resolution for approval of members.

-None of the directors (except Mr. Chandraprakash Chopra and Mr. Jitendra Chopra) and their relatives is directly or indirectly concerned or interested in above resolution.
+None of the directors (except Mr. Chandraprakash Chopra, Mr. Rahul Chopra and Mr. Jitendra Chopra) and their relatives are directly or indirectly concerned or interested in this resolution.
 None of the Key Managerial Personnel of the Company and their relatives is directly/indirectly interested or concerned in the above resolution.

-ITEM NO. 4
+ITEM NO.6